 How should I use oxymorphone?

-Stop taking all other around-the-clock narcotic pain medications when you start taking oxymorphone.
+Stop using all other around-the-clock opioid pain medications when you start taking oxymorphone.

 Take oxymorphone on an empty stomach, at least 1 hour before or 2 hours after a meal.